5 High-Paying Entry-Level Remote Jobs (and How to Apply)

 Remote jobs offer greater flexibility, including the ability to complete your work from home without having to commute to an office.

-You can often find remote roles at any experience level, including entry-level, which refer to jobs that may require some experience, but typically not a lot.
-These jobs are more formative, allowing you to gain important experience, skills, and training from the work you do.
+You can often find remote roles at any experience level, including entry-level, which refer to jobs that may require some experience but typically not a lot.
+These jobs are more formative, allowing you to gain important experience, skills, and training from your work.

-In this article, we'll go over five entry-level jobs that offer remote positions paying higher than the median annual salary in the United States.
+In this article, we'll review five entry-level jobs that offer remote positions paying higher than the median annual salary in the United States.
 We'll also discuss how to find remote jobs and tips for applying when you don't have any experience.

 5 entry-level remote jobs

-The five careers outlined below are entry-level positions that not only offer the opportunity to work remotely but also provide an average annual salary above the national median in the US [1].
+The five careers outlined below are entry-level positions that offer the opportunity to work remotely and provide an average annual salary above the national median in the US [1].
 These positions are also projected to grow in the next decade.

 1. IT support specialist